StoicLoofah/my-nanowrimo-novel/novel/2_schools_in.md

 "Hoarders for the win!"
 Wayne yelled out.

 "I imagine you all probably rested up a bit and drank some of Feenious's potions to recover some health.
 Everyone roll an eight-sided die to figure out how much life you get back."
-Drew, Linsday, and Wayne all reached to the table, tossed the appropriate die, then began erasing and re-writing numbers on the paper.
+Drew, Lindsay, and Wayne all reached to the table, tossed the appropriate die, then began erasing and re-writing numbers on the paper.
 "Do you remember where you are in the plot?"

 "No."